dshawul/NebulaSEM/paper/paper.md

 The `AmrIteration` class provides a high-level interface to enable AMR for any solver written using the library.
 A single loop enclosing the timestep iterations and declaration of fields involved in the PDE is enough to provide AMR capability for any solver.
-The details of regridding the domain, memory management, resizing and transferring fields in a conservative manner etc are all taken care of behind the scenes without involving the developer.
+The details of regridding the domain, memory management, resizing and transferring fields in a conservative manner etc are all taken care of behind the scenes by the library.

 ## Support for new solver development
 NebulaSEM offers a range of operators for spatial and temporal discretization, streamlining the development of